Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 If you are applying through AMCAS and wish to customize the letters of recommendation sent to each school, you must request your recommenders submit their individual letters of recommendation directly to AMCAS.

-AACOMAS and AADSAS do not allow customization and will send all of the letters and/or Letter Packets submitted on your behalf to all the schools to which you apply.
+AACOMAS and AADSAS do not allow customization and will send all of the letters and/or Letter Packets submitted on your behalf to each school you have applied to.

 Other